samuelruizperez/crepas/docs/usage.md

 ### Example 3: Full design

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 7 columns to match those defined in the table below.
+The samplesheet can have as many columns as you desire, however, there is a strict requirement for the 11 columns to match those defined in the table below.

 A final design file may look something like the one below.
 This is for two antibodies and associated controls, where the second replicate of the `WT_BCATENIN_IP` and `NAIVE_BCATENIN_IP` samples have been sequenced twice: